wenyupeng/past-future/deakin/sit773/week02.md

   - indicate conditions that affect entities but cannot be expressed using the graphical elements used in domain model diagrams
   - are textual notes that are associated by entities using dashed lines.
 ---

+# Feasibility analysis
+Feasibility analysis is performed to identify potential risks before the project starts and to identify constraints and restrictions on how a problem can be solved.

+In fact, constraints are as important as requirements, as they dictate what the system should not do and what the system should not be.

+There are several types of feasibility analysis that need to be undertaken, each providing insights into the overall feasibility of the solution.
+These are:
+- economic (financial)
+- technical
+- operational
+- scheduling (resources)
+- legal and contractual
+- political.